DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/save-reports.md

 author: Mary Sammal
 ---
 # Save Reports

+When you save a report, a file with the REPX extension is created.
+This file stores information about the report layout.

 You can use one of the following commands to save reports:

 ## Use the Ribbon's Home Tab